checkly/checkly-operator/README.md

 #### Current settings

-Any checks created on checkly.com will be muted and disabled.
+Any checks created on checkly.com will be muted.